 - Remember: Not Given means the information is not stated clearly in the text.
 Sometimes this can be hard to tell, but if you have excellent knowledge of synonyms and word definitions, it will make this task a lot easier!

 IELTS Reading Practice

 Now it’s time for some practice.
 Check out these great resources below.
 However, the best way to prepare for the IELTS Reading section is with an IELTS Preparation course at English Key.
-To start an IELTS Preparation course today, get in touch with us online or by dropping by one of our centres in Sydney or Melbourne.
+To start an IELTS Preparation course today, get in touch with us online or by dropping by one of our centres in Adelaide or Melbourne.
 We look forward to helping you get your best score!